EGO-Tech/starbase-ships/trebler/README.md

 - `Manual` mode allows adjustment of the `Drill Pitch`.
 The pitch range is from `-15` to `20` degrees.
 - `Auto` mode will activate `Rotate` and progressively increase the drill pitch with the rotations

-`Drill Pitch` can only be adjusted in `Manual` mode. `Eco` mode will only use two lasers to conserve power.
+`Drill Pitch` can only be adjusted in `Manual` mode. `Eco` mode will only use two lasers to conserve power. `Drill Count` controls whether one, two or three drills are activated when mining.

 `Mine` is a button which will activate automated mining.
 Point the center range finder at an asteroid and activate.
 It will activate `Material Scanner` and `Approach`, and once in range it will automatically activate `Lasers`.